-Note: The explanation of adoption of this practice should include a discussion on measures undertaken to ensure the general meeting is interactive, shareholders are provided with sufficient opportunity to pose questions and the questions are responded to.
-Further, a listed issuer should also provide brief reasons or n th e choice of the meeting platform.
-Application : Applied Explanation on application of the practice : Shareworks Sdn Bhd was appointed as the Poll Administrator and Agmo Studio Sdn Bhd as Remote Participation and voting service provider for the Bank's 39th AGM which was held on a fully virtual basis.
-To enable the shareholders to participate and vote remotely, shareholders were invited to register online at Vote2U online platform at https://alliancebank.vote2u.app/ prior to the AGM.
-The shareholders can pose and submit questions, before the meeting by selecting "submit question".
-Questions received from the shareholders were read by an external independent moderator.
-During the meeting, shareholders were also provided with messaging window facility via Vote2U portal for them to submit their questions.
-The minutes of the 39th AGM and Q&As posed by the shareholders were posted on the Bank's corporate website within 30 business days of the 39th AGM.
-Explanation for departure : Large companies are rea to complete the column - ed to complete the columns below.
+undertaken to ensure opportunity to pose qu the g adoption of this practice should include a discussion on measures general meeting is interactive, shareholders are provided with sufficient ons and the questions are responded to.
+Further, a listed issuer should also provide brief reasons of Application on the : choice of the meeting platform.
+Applied Explanation on application of the practice : Shareworks Sdn Bhd was appointed as the Poll Administrator and Agmo Studio Sdn Bhd as Remote Participation and Voting Service provider for the Bank's 40 th AGM which was held on a virtual basis.
+Shareholders participated and voted remotely via Vote2U online platform at https://alliancebank.vote2u.app/ prior to the AGM.
+During the AGM, shareholders were provided with messaging window facility via Vote2U portal for them to submit their questions.
+Questions received from the shareholders during the AGM were read out by an external independent moderator.
+The minutes of the 40 th AGM and Q&As with the shareholders were posted on the Bank's corporate website within 30 business days of the 40 th AGM.
+Explanation for departure : Large companies are r to complete the colum • ed to complete the columns below.
 Non-large companies are encouraged elow.
 Measure : Timeframe :